 I add homemade vanilla extract to almost everything I make, including smoothies.
-Extracts like coconut extract, orange extract, or lemon extract are fun to play around with in smoothies.
+Extracts like coconut extract, orange extract, or lemon extract are also fun to play around with in smoothies.

-1 to 2 cups frozen spinach
+- 2 cups frozen spinach

-1 cup frozen pineapple chunks
+- 1 cup frozen pineapple chunks

-1 cup frozen mango chunks
+- 1 cup frozen mango chunks

-1 medium ripe banana, peeled (previously frozen in chunks is ideal)
+- 1 medium ripe banana, peeled (previously frozen in chunks is ideal)

-1 cup strawberries, blueberries, raspberries, or a favorite berry, optional
+- 1 cup strawberries, blueberries, raspberries, or a favorite berry, optional

-1 cup milk (cow’s, almond, soy, coconut, kefir, horchata)
+- 1 cup milk (cow’s, almond, soy, coconut, kefir, horchata)

-1 teaspoon+ vanilla extract
+- 1 teaspoon vanilla extract

-sweetener, to taste (sugar, agave, stevia, honey, maple syrup, Medjool dates)
+- sweetener, to taste (sugar, agave, stevia, honey, maple syrup, Medjool dates)

 - All ingredients and amounts are to taste.
 Use seasonal fruits or vary the quantities of fruits, to taste.
 I use frozen fruit and prefer it to fresh because it keeps the smoothie cold, without adding ice which waters it down.
 Frozen is cheaper and I can buy in bulk and keep in the freezer and use when needed.

 - Optionally, consider adding a scoop of protein powder, dollop of yogurt for extra protein; add fat for staying power such as coconut oil, coconut butter, peanut butter, almond/cashew/sunflower seed/Cookie Butter.
-Blend with juice to increase the amount of Vitamin C. Add coconut flakes, nuts, seeds, dried fruits, or your favorite smoothie add-ins’ to either the blender canister before blending or garnish smoothie with them after blending.
+Blend with juice to increase the amount of Vitamin C.

 - Recipe is vegan (use vegan milk, avoid honey), gluten-free, soy-free, and nut-free as written.
 Take care any ingredients used and added optionally are suitable for your dietary needs.